wallytutor/AuChimiste.jl/README.md

 - [ ] Provide chemical elements with symbolic support and built-in data; utilities are expected to allow users to define their own elements (*e.g.* isotopes) and retrieve data.
 This is all implemented in [ChemicalElements.jl](src/ChemicalElements.jl).

 - [ ] By making use of `ChemicalElements` we provide [ChemicalComponents.jl](src/ChemicalComponents.jl).
-This module is called this way because it is intended to include anything from species, compounds, solids, etc., so no other named suited its ends.
+This module is called this way because it is intended to include anything from species, compounds, solids, etc., so no other name suited its ends.
 It is responsible by:

     - [ ] Provide creation of arbitrary compounds from mass or molar composition (try to understand this term in the broader sense) with the other composition being computed, *i.e.* if mass fractions were provided, the compound can access its molar composition, and molecular mass.